Can You Be Fired for Requesting a Transfer?

 I am writing to formally request a transfer to the [Location] office of [Company Name].
 I have been with the company for [X amount of time] and have enjoyed my time here, but I believe that a transfer to the [Location] office would benefit my personal and professional growth.

 The opportunity to work in a new location would allow me to expand my skills and gain new experiences while helping the company achieve its goals in a new market.
-I have researched the location and found that it would be a great fit for my skills and interests.
+I have researched the area and found it would be an excellent fit for my skills and interests.

-I understand that a transfer may cause some disruptions to the company, and I am willing to do whatever is necessary to ensure a smooth transition.
-I am willing to provide training to my replacement, and I am confident I can find a suitable replacement quickly.
+I understand that a transfer may cause disruptions to the company, and I am willing to do whatever is necessary to ensure a smooth transition.
+I am eager to provide training to my replacement, and I am confident I can find a suitable replacement quickly.

 Thank you for considering my request.